 Enchanted Rose Lounge at The Grand Floridian

-Enchanted Rose Lounge takes over the location previously held by Mizners Lounge at Grand Floridian on the second floor.
+Enchanted Rose Lounge has taken over the location previously held by Mizner’s Lounge at Grand Floridian on the second floor.
 And is part of a larger renovation to the Grand Floridian with a more Disney-focused overhaul.
-With plans to switch out Citricos for a new restaurant, Victoria and Albert’s Bistro, and an effort to infuse a little more Disney into the resort, we think this lovely lounge was a great first step.
+With an upgrade at Citricos and add new DVC Villas at the Grand Floridian, we think this lovely lounge was a great first step.
+The Enchanted Rose is open daily from 1pm until midnight.

 The Enchanted Rose Lounge Rooms